 About the speaker

 Susan Glenn is a University of Washington History Professor who holds a Ph.D. from the University of California, Berkeley (1983).
-She previously served as the Howard and Frances Keller Endowed Professor in the University of Washington’s Department of History, and now serves as the Samuel and Althea Stroum Chair in Jewish Studies.
+She previously served as the Howard and Frances Keller Endowed Professor in the University of Washington’s Department of History, and now serves as the Samuel and Althea Stroum Professor in Jewish Studies.
 Her published work includes two books and a co-edited volume of cross-disciplinary essays, Boundaries of Jewish Identity (University of Washington Press, 2010), Susan’s book Daughters of the Shtetl: Life and Labor in the Immigrant Generation (Cornell University Press, 1990), won the American Historical Association’s Joan Kelly Memorial Prize for the best book in gender and women’s history.
 Her second book, Female Spectacle: The Theatrical Roots of Modern Feminism (Harvard University Press, 2000), analyzed the significance of late nineteenth and early twentieth century popular theater as a critical site of women’s enlarging cultural and social authority.
 Currently, she is working on a study of religious conflicts over child adoption in the aftermath of World War II.

 Moreover, Susan has twice been appointed as Distinguished Lecturer by the Organization of Historians, and has also served on both the Academic Council of the American Jewish Historical Society and the Advisory Council of the Jewish Women’s Archive.